-Gartner reports that 85% of organizations surveyed had adopted or intend to adopt a product-centric delivery model.
+Gartner reports that 85% of organizations surveyed had adopted or intended to adopt a product-centric delivery model.
 Open collaboration and creative problem-solving in this delivery model dissolve traditional and rigid operating patterns.
 You need trust to establish product processes.
 A well-formed roadmap is your best ammunition to create space and respect.

-Fundamental product transformation requires a permanent embrace of effective management strategies and tooling to achieve alignment.
+Fundamental product transformation requires a permanent embrace of effective management strategies and tools to achieve alignment.
 These strategies help organizations withstand a crisis.
 Team autonomy is an essential pillar of digital transformation.
 And many product and technology leaders and executives fail to embrace this concept.

 Shift to a product-led mindset

-Busting down silos via cross-functional teams and collaboration limits empire building.
+Busting down silos via cross-functional teams and collaboration limits empire-building.
 C-level executives may not always be a fan-favorite of eliminating silos.
 Toxic leaders find it uncomfortable to empower individual contributors to make decisions independently.

 To effectively manage this scenario, as a product leader, you should shift to a product-led mindset.
-Your organizations can foster the development of an actual product management organization.
+Your organization can foster the development of an actual product management organization.
 The organization guides the process and changes the dynamic.
 A product-led mindset helps to diminish a toxic environment where diverse voices and opinions are pushed to the background.

 Customer-obsessed perspectives drive change and alignment.
 It’s bottom-up from the customer to the product to the leadership; instead of a versus battle of egos and seniority.
 Product leaders should understand that the typical customer journey begins pre-purchase—a potential customer identifies a need, researches potential solutions, and ultimately selects a product.
 Companies are applying various digital tools to cut through the clutter and win customers at this critical stage.